Khabib Nurmagomedov vs Tony Ferguson UFC 249 Fight/Predictions

 4) Nurmagomedov vs Ferguson 2:2.

 What happened since Nurmagomedov became an undisputed champion?
 Tony Ferguson recovered from the knee injury and fought on the same card at UFC 229 as Khabib vs McGregor.
-“El Cucuy” was very impressive in his win over Anthony Pettis which got him back in a picture as a contender for the lightweight title.
+“El Cucuy” was very impressive in his wins over Anthony Pettis and Donald Cerrone which got him back in a title picture.

 Tony Ferguson, on the other hand, is a well-rounded brawler.
-“El Cucuy” is an appropriate nickname for Ferguson, who is the closest thing to a monster that we’ve seen inside the Octagon, what with his stalking style and overwhelming pressure.
-Tony has great takedowns and defensive grappling – he trains with BJJ powerhouse Eddie Bravo and has submitted Edson Barboza, but he most often rushes across the Octagon, bites down on his mouthpiece, and tries to find a home for thunderous punches and kicks.
+“El Cucuy” is an appropriate nickname for Ferguson, who is the closest thing to a monster that we’ve seen inside the octagon.
+He is famous for his unorthodox stalking style and overwhelming pressure.
+Tony has great takedowns and defensive grappling off his back; he trains with BJJ powerhouse Eddie Bravo.
+But he most often rushes across the octagon, bites down on his mouthpiece, and tries to find a home for thunderous punches, nasty elbows, and vicious leg kicks.

 To be sure, a big part of the reason Ferguson is such a fan favorite is that he shows his opponents very little respect; he throws caution to the wind and gives the men who stand opposite him a fight unlike any other.